What is Baby Eczema?

 Regular Flare Care™

 Since eczema is a chronic condition you should take special care of the skin even when flare ups are hiding away.
-During bathtime, use a body wash that’s designed especially for eczema-prone skin with those key natural ingredients like colloidal oatmeal and coconut oil can help keep itchy skin under control over time.
+During bathtime, use an eczema body wash that’s designed especially for eczema-prone skin with those key natural ingredients like colloidal oatmeal and coconut oil can help keep itchy skin under control over time.

 Soothe Flare Ups